akosyakov/intellij-idea-plugin-generator/README.md

 		fragment = idea.PsiAntlrGeneratorFragment {}

 		fragment = idea.IdeaPluginGenerator {
-			//Will be used only the first extension fileExtensions = file.extensions
+			//Only the first extension will be used fileExtensions = file.extensions

-			//Path to generating Intellij IDEA Language Plugin; you will open it late via Intellij Idea pathIdeaPluginProject = "${runtimeProject}.idea"
+			//Path to generating Intellij IDEA Language Plugin; you will open it later via Intellij Idea pathIdeaPluginProject = "${runtimeProject}.idea"

 			//Paths to required dependencies; check that specified dependencies exist